An abelian formula for the quantum Weyl group action of the coroot lattice: Introduction

 For any $i\in\bfI$, set

 so that $\cgn_i^+(\infty)=1=\cgn_i^-(0)$.
 Let $\PP_i^{\pm}(z)\in 1+z^ {\mp 1}\power{U_q^0(L\g)}{z^{\mp 1}}$ be the unique formal solution of the $q$--difference equation

-The series $\PP_i^\pm(z)$ was introduced by Chari--Pressley{\footnote {Our conventions differ slightly from those of {\em loc. cit.} but agree, up to changing $z$ by $z^{-1}$ for $\PP^+(z)$, with the ones from \cite[\S3] {cp-rootofunity}.}} in \cite[\S3.5]{cp-qaffine}, and shown to truncate on the highest--weight space of a \fd type I representations $V$ of $\qloop$, thus obtaining the existence of Drinfeld polynomials.
-Its classical analogue, and the corresponding truncation result, were obtained earlier in Chari's work on integrable representation of affine Lie algebras \cite[Prop.~1.1]{chari-integrable}.
+The series $\PP_i^\pm(z)$ were introduced by Chari--Pressley \cite[\S 3.5] {cp-qaffine}, and shown to truncate on the highest weight space of a \fd representation $V$ of $\qloop$, thus obtaining the existence of Drinfeld polynomials.\footnote{Our conventions differ slightly from those of {\em loc. cit.} but agree, up to changing $z$ by $z^{-1}$ for $\PP^+(z)$, with the ones from \cite[\S 3]{cp-rootofunity}.} Its classical analogue and the corresponding truncation result were obtained earlier in Chari's work on integrable representation of affine Lie algebras \cite[Prop.~1.1]{chari-integrable}.

-On an arbitrary weight space of $V$, the form of the eigenvalues of $\cg_i ^\pm(z)$ given by Frenkel--Reshetikhin \cite[Prop.~1]{frenkel-reshetikhin-qchar} implies, and is in fact easily seen to be equivalent to, the rationality of those of $\PP_i^\pm(z)$ (see Section \ref{issec:evs}).
+On an arbitrary weight space of $V$, the form of the eigenvalues of $\cg_i^ \pm(z)$ given by Frenkel--Reshetikhin \cite[Prop.~1]{frenkel-reshetikhin-qchar} implies, and is in fact easily seen to be equivalent to, the rationality of the eigenvalues of $\PP_i^\pm(z)$ (see Section \ref{issec:evs}).

 A stronger result holds when $\g$ is simply--laced and $V$ is the equivariant $K$--theory of a Nakajima quiver variety.
 In that case, the action of $\PP_i^+(z), \PP_i^-(z)$ given in \cite{nakajima-qaffine} shows that they are the Taylor expansions at $z=\infty,0$ of rational functions (see \ref{ssec:U0-action}--\ref {ssec:nakajima-lattice}).